The Origin of Colectivo Felix

 Diego Felix and Sanra Ritten moved from San Francisco to Buenos Aires in 2007 to learn and investigate everything edible the South American continent had to offer.
 They began to showcase and share their findings to friends and adventurous eaters during dinners in their very own home.
-By word of mouth, Casa Felix gained popularity and now is the heart of the Colectivo in Buenos Aires.
+By word of mouth, Casa Felix gained popularity and introduced Latin American food culture to thousands of people from around the world.

-Now based out of the town Santa Cruz in search of a permanent base in California, they are again a roaming restaurant, a band of culinary troubadores, while resident chef Alvaro Zapata holds down the fort in Casa Felix.
+Now based out of the town Santa Cruz in search of a permanent base in California, they are again a roaming restaurant, a band of culinary troubadours, doing private dinners, weddings, catered events and cooking classes in the Bay Area and beyond.